Diospyros whyteana

 Fruit

-The Fruit is up to 2cm long.
+The Fruit is up to 2cm long and only appears on female plants.
 It is an ovoid to an almost spherical fleshy Berry (pulpy, indehiscent fruit like a grape or tomato), which is up to 2cm in diameter.
-The ripe fruit turns a distinctive bright red to scarlet and finally becomes reddish brown or blackish.
+The ripe fruit turns a distinctive bright red to scarlet and finally becomes reddish brown or blackish (photos 218 and 213 above).
 The persistent Calyx has 5 large, inflated lobes that that are accrescent (continue to grow after flowering).
 They envelope the up to 2cm long fruit in a papery covering and remain on the tree for months after the fruit has fallen.
-These calyx lobes are loose but completely cover the up to 3cm long fruit – making it look like a swollen bladder (hence the common name).
+These are loose but completely cover the fruit – making it look like a swollen bladder – (hence the common name bladdernut).
 The persistent calyx remains on the tree for months after the fruit has fallen.
-It is now reddish brown and papery (photos 218 & 213 above).
 Up to 4 oblong Seeds are produced.
 They are about 8mm long, smooth and pale brown.
 A single, thin straight line encircles each seed.
 The Pulp around the seeds has a bittersweet taste.
 The fruit (Jun – Oct) is almost identical to that in Diospyros scabrida.

 Distribution & Ecology

-This frost resistant tree grows on mountains, open forests, forest margins, shady kloofs, stream banks, scrubs and rocky outcrops.
+This frost-resistant tree grows on mountains, open forests, forest margins, shady kloofs, stream banks, scrubs (general term for vegetation dominated by shrubs, i.e. low, woody plants, which typically form an intermediate community between grass or heath and high forest) and rocky outcrops.
 It is slow growing and becomes taller and thinner if not in full sun and is found from sea level to 2 200m.
-It occurs in most of the mountain forests and mist belts in South Africa.
-This plant occurs on Table Mountain in the Western Cape, the Eastern Cape, the eastern Free State, Gauteng (common), KwaZulu-Natal, Limpopo, Mpumalanga (common), and North West.
-In addition, this the plant grows in fringes around Lesotho, central and slightly northern Mozambique, Swaziland, Zimbabwe, Tanzania, Malawi and northwards to Ethiopia.
-Game brows the Leaves and birds like the African Green pigeons, louries (touracos), bulbuls and barbets consume the Fruit.
+It occurs in most of the mountain forests and mist belts in South Africa – especially in deep shade.
+This plant occurs from Table Mountain in the Western Cape, the Eastern Cape, the eastern Free State, Gauteng (common), KwaZulu-Natal, Limpopo, Mpumalanga (common), and North West.
+In addition, this plant grows in fringes of Lesotho, central and slightly northern Mozambique, Swaziland, Zimbabwe, Tanzania, Malawi and northwards to Ethiopia.
+Game and stock brows the Leaves.
+Birds like the African Green pigeons, louries (touracos), bulbuls and barbets consume the Fruit.
 These plants may be grazed to such an extent that they remain dwarf shrubs.

 Ethnobotany

-This plant, with its dark glossy evergreen foliage, makes a good garden tree.
-It thrives in both shade and full sun and can make an excellent hedge.
+This plant, with its dark glossy evergreen foliage, makes a good garden tree and good bonsai plant.
+It thrives in both shade and full sun and is undemanding on soil.
+It can be used to make an excellent hedge.
 Both male and female trees are required for fruit production.
-This is achievable by using cutting from male and female plants.
+This is achievable by using cutting from male and female plants chosen when flowering.
 Parts of the Tree are used in local medicine.
-It also makes a good bonsai specimen.
-The reasonably dense Wood is yellowish-white with purplish grey stripes, evenly grained, fairly dense and tough.
-Yokes, wagons and furniture were made from it.
-Today it is used to make axe, hoe and pick handles.
-Seeds reputed to make a good substitute for coffee.
-Prior to planting, the seeds should be scarified (to slit or scratch the outer coat of seeds in order to speed up germination).
-This evergreen, ornamental plant is drought resistant.
-Local medicine makes use of this plant.
-This is a popular garden tree and bonsai plant.
+The reasonably dense Wood is yellowish white with purplish grey stripes, evenly grained, fairly dense and tough.
+It takes a good polish.
+Yokes (a wooden crosspiece that is fastened over the necks of two animals and attached to the plough or cart that they are to pull), wagons and furniture were made from it.
+Today the wood is used to make axe, hoe and pick handles.
+Seeds are reputed to make a good substitute for coffee.
+Prior to planting, the seeds may be scarified (to slit or scratch the outer coat of seeds in order to speed up germination).
+This ornamental plant is drought resistant.
+Local medicine makes use of it.

 References